What are cultural values? Cultural competence

 • 9.
 Ancient coins, orders, medals, seals and other collectibles;

 • 11.
-Other movable items, including copies of historical, artistic, scientific or other cultural significance, as well as those taken under state protection as monuments of history and culture.
-"On the export and import of cultural property: Law of the Russian Federation of April 15, 1993 No. 4804-1 (as amended on 07/23/2013)
+Other movable items, including copies that have historical, artistic, scientific or other cultural significance, as well as those taken under state protection as historical and cultural monuments."
+On the export and import of cultural property: Law of the Russian Federation of April 15, 1993 No. 4804-1 (as amended on July 23, 2013)

-There are several fundamental features by which an object or object can be categorized as "cultural values":
+There are several fundamental characteristics by which an object or item can be classified as “cultural property”:

 1) universality, i.e. the subject is of global interest (has value for all peoples);

-1) Directly cultural property, namely: monuments of architecture, art or history, religious or secular, archaeological sites, architectural ensembles, which as such are of historical or artistic interest, works of art, manuscripts, books, other objects of artistic, historical or archaeological values, as well as scientific collections or important collections of books, archival materials or reproductions of the values indicated above.
+1) Directly cultural values, namely: monuments of architecture, art or history, religious or secular, archaeological sites, architectural ensembles, which as such are of historical or artistic interest, works of art, manuscripts, books, other objects of artistic, historical or archaeological values, as well as scientific collections or important collections of books, archival materials or reproductions of the values indicated above.

-3) Centers of concentration of cultural values.
-The Convention includes centers in which a significant amount of cultural property has been collected in this category.
-An example of such a center is the Kazan Kremlin, which itself represents an architectural and historical monument, on the territory of which other significant cultural values \u200b\u200bare concentrated.
+3) Centers for the concentration of cultural values.
+The Convention includes centers in which a significant amount of cultural property is collected in this category.
+An example of such a center is the Kazan Kremlin, itself representing the architectural and historical monument, on the territory of which other significant cultural values are concentrated.

 Editor's Choice